princomp/princomp.github.io/source/docs/programming_and_computer_usage/complexity.md

 - If $f(x)$ is a sum of several terms, if there is one with largest growth rate, it can be kept, and all others omitted.
 - If $f(x)$ is a product of several factors, any constants (factors in the product that do not depend on $x$) can be omitted.

-There are additionaly some very useful [properties of the big O notation](https://www.geeksforgeeks.org/dsa/properties-of-asymptotic-notations/):
+There are additionally some very useful [properties of the big O notation](https://www.geeksforgeeks.org/dsa/properties-of-asymptotic-notations/):

 - Reflexivity: $f(n) = O(f(n))$,
 - Transitivity: $f(n) = O(g(n))$ and $g(n) = O(h(n))$ implies $f(n) = O(h(n))$,